Therapy for Overwhelmed Moms in Las Vegas

 You get insecure.

-And then your stomach churns with guilt.That voice is always right there — waiting to tell you what you did wrong or what more you should be doing.
+And then your stomach churns with guilt.That voice is always right there: waiting to tell you what you did wrong or what more you should be doing.… and learning how to stop giving those thoughts so much power can completely change how you experience motherhood.

-So when you lose your temper, grab McDonald’s instead of cooking,
+So when you lose your temper, you grab McDonald’s instead of cooking,

 or you’re just too exhausted for one more bedtime story…